UK Government backs Culture Commons’ call to include ‘Culture’ in flagship Devolution Bill

 What the amendment will do

-The Bill establishes the framework for transferring powers and responsibilities from Westminster to Strategic Authorities across England, as part of the Government’s wider ambition to deepen devolution and encourage decision-making closer to communities.
+The wider Bill establishes the framework for transferring powers and responsibilities from Westminster to Strategic Authorities across England.
+It forms part of the Government’s ambition to deepen devolution, encourage decision-making closer to communities and deal with the over-centralisation of the state.

-As originally drafted, the Bill devolved powers across areas such as transport, health and skills, with “creative industries” captured within economic development and regeneration aspects.
-However, the arts, culture and heritage were not explicitly included - despite their prominence in the preceding White Paper - creating a clear risk that these sectors would be overlooked in future devolution settlements.
+As originally drafted, the Bill devolved powers across other policy areas like transport, health and skills.
+The creative industries were catered for under the ‘economic development and regeneration’ provisions.
+However, the arts, culture and heritage were not explicitly included, despite their prominence in the preceding White Paper; this created a clear risk that our sectors would be overlooked within future devolution policy.

-The amendment developed and advanced by Culture Commons - and now taken up by the government - addresses this gap by establishing “Culture” as an eighth area of competence.
+The amendment developed and advanced by Culture Commons, and which has now been taken up by the government, addresses this gap by establishing “Culture” as an eighth area of competence within the Bill, alongside seven other core policy areas.

-In practice, this gives Strategic Authorities a clear mandate to take a more coherent and strategic approach to the creative, cultural and heritage sectors and support local authorities within their footprints to deliver on their ambitions.
-It further opens up an opportunity to align our sectors with other agendas in the Bill, including growth, regeneration, health and skills, while recognising their distinctive role in supporting identity, civic life and place.
+In practice, this gives Strategic Authorities - for the first time - a very clear mandate to take a more coherent and strategic approach to the creative, cultural and heritage sectors within their sub-regional footprints.
+It also further open up an opportunity to align our sectors with other agendas in the Bill - for example growth, regeneration, health and skills - while also recognising their distinctive role in supporting identity, civic life and place in and of themselves.

 How we got here

-In 2024/25, Culture Commons led an extensive independent programme of research and open policy development on cultural devolution.
+In 2024/25, Culture Commons led an extensive independent programme of research and open policy development on the subject of ‘cultural devolution’.

 Working with partners across local government, the cultural sector and academia, we built a robust evidence base and translated this into practical recommendations - publishing our findings on a policy portal.